 You will automatically be offered a place at your catchment secondary school if your child is at a States' primary school (unless they are going to a fee-paying secondary school).

-The offer form will be sent to you at the end of January when your child is in year 6.
+The offer letter will be sent to you at the end of January when your child is in year 6.
 You can request a place at a different secondary school by completing the out of catchment request online form.

 - have a special educational need and must attend a specific school